BellaBe/BellaBe/README.md

 # LeanOS

-AInative operating system for solo founders.
+AI native operating system for solo founders.
 One person.
 Fiveperson output.

 LeanOS is a composition of independent modules.
 Each runs one business function end to end.
 They compose through the filesystem.